Chapter 9 – Assisted Voting

 Grace Period voter registration, changes in voter registration, and Grace Period voting will also be available.

-Requirements for requesting voter assistance vary depending up on which county or board of election commissioners facilitates your elections.
+Requirements for requesting voter assistance at a care facility may vary depending up on which county or board of election commissioners facilitates your elections.

 Some jurisdictions may require the Illinois Persons With Disability Identification Card.

-Other jurisdictions require a county person with disabilities voter identification card or a residential care facility voter identification card.
+Other jurisdictions require a county person with disabilities voter identification card or a residential care facility voter identification card for those who do not already have the Illinois Persons With Disability Identification Card.

-Even other jurisdictions will only require filling out an application.
+Even other jurisdictions will have no further requirement than filling out a vote by mail application.

 Contact your election authority (i.e., County Clerk or Board of Election Commissioners) to find out the requirement in your jurisdiction.